Family Law Overview

 Private Judging

-Another form of ADR, private judging offers parties the ability to resolve a dispute in a formal setting according to well-understood rules and procedures, with the added benefit that all financial matters and other aspects of the proceeding will be kept confidential.
+Another form of Alternative Dispute Resolution ("ADR"), private judging offers parties the ability to resolve a dispute in a formal setting according to well-understood rules and procedures, with the added benefit that all financial matters and other aspects of the proceeding will be kept confidential.
 This feature is often important to couples in the public eye or with high-value estates.

-Another benefit is expediency.
+Another benefit is expediency -- getting your case or concern handled quickly and efficiently.
 The California Courts have been overwhelmed with budget cuts and increased demand in recent years.
 It may take as long as a year for a case to reach trial in the traditional court system, and a routine hearing may be delayed several months and require a day's time off of work waiting for resolution.
 We offer our private judging clients the benefit of prompt resolution, timely hearing dates and trials, and being able to reach a fully staffed office when they require assistance in their case.

 Successful Negotiators, Effective Litigators

-We can, and do, litigate family law matters where necessary to gain the best possible results for our cleints, and we are effective advocates for our clients in court.
-However, our first recourse is generally to try to resolve the issues without litigation.
-Quite frankly, we have found in our experience that calm, reasoned negotiation is frequently more effective in quickly and fairly resolving family law matters, than hostile courtroom battles.
+We can, and do, litigate family law matters where necessary to gain the best possible results for our clients, and we are effective advocates for our clients in court.
+However, our first recourse in most cases is to try to resolve the issues without litigation.
+Quite frankly, we have found in our experience that calm, reasoned negotiation is frequently more effective in quickly and fairly resolving family law matters, for less money, than hostile courtroom battles.
 This is why all of our family law attorneys are not only skilled litigators, but experienced and specially trained in negotiation and mediation.

-Give us a chance to help you meet your family law goals efficiently and effectively, with long-term and lasting success.
-In Suisun City, Fairfield, and throughout Solano County, contact the Law Offices of Russo & Prince with your family law needs.
+We are here to help you meet your family law goals efficiently and effectively, with long-term and lasting success.
+If you have a family law matter in Suisun City, Fairfield, Vallejo, Benicia, Martinez, Concord, Dixon, Vacaville, Green Valley, Rio Vista and Cordelia, or throughout Solano, Contra Costa and Napa counties, contact the Law Offices of Russo & Prince, LLP with your family law needs.